rcs333/CLOMP/README.md

 ### 4. Tiebreaking and visualization

 Finally we give each read one taxonomical assignment.
 Again think of this as manually scrolling through some blast results and determining the ultimate origin of each read.
-Of course, reads that have sequence that is highly conserved (like ribosomal RNA) cannot be accuratley placed at the species level.
+Of course, reads that have highly conserved sequence (like ribosomal RNA) cannot be accuratley placed at the species level.
 A big part of the tiebreaking step is placing each read at the most specific taxonomical description that we can be confidant.
 For example, if a read is aligning super well to both e. coli and pseudomonas then we can't say for sure the speciees from which the read came, but we can be pretty sure it's a proteobacteria.
 Once this has been done for every read the final results get packed up for consumption with the amazing vizualisation tool [Pavian](https://github.com/fbreitwieser/pavian)

 # Installation
 ## Required System Specs